HOMEOWNERS INSURANCE

 Wear, tear, and maintenance

-Damage from gradual deterioration, lack of maintenance, or normal wear is not covered.
-A leaking roof that has been leaking for months will not be covered as a sudden loss.
+Damage from gradual wear, deterioration, or lack of maintenance is not covered.
+A roof leaking for months is not a sudden loss.

 Business activities

-Business equipment, inventory, and liability from business operations conducted at home are excluded.
-Home-based businesses need a home business endorsement or separate commercial policy.
+Business equipment, inventory, and liability from home-based operations are excluded.
+A home business endorsement or separate commercial policy fills this gap.

 OUR CARRIER PANEL